raspberrypilearning/surprise-animation/en/step_1.md

 ### Get inspiration

 You are going to make design decisions and come up with a story for your surprise animation.
-You will need to **set up** the scene with character and curious object, show the character's curiosity about the object, create a surprise, and add a reaction.
-[Scratch 1: Surprise story - Examples](https://scratch.mit.edu/studios/29075822/){:target="_blank"} Scratch studio.
+Think about what your story might be as you explore example projects in [Scratch 1: Surprise story - Examples](https://scratch.mit.edu/studios/29075822/){:target="_blank"} Scratch studio.

 The animation has four stages:
 + Setup